import-js/eslint-import-resolver-typescript/README.md

           bun: true, // resolve Bun modules https://github.com/import-js/eslint-import-resolver-typescript#bun

-          // Choose from one of the "project" configs below or omit to use <root>/tsconfig.json by default
+          // Choose from one of the "project" configs below or omit to use <root>/tsconfig.json or <root>/jsconfig.json by default

-          // use <root>/path/to/folder/tsconfig.json
+          // use <root>/path/to/folder/tsconfig.json or <root>/path/to/folder/jsconfig.json
           project: 'path/to/folder',

-          // Multiple tsconfigs (Useful for monorepos)
+          // Multiple tsconfigs/jsconfigs (Useful for monorepos, but discouraged in favor of `references` supported)

           // use a glob pattern
-          project: 'packages/*/tsconfig.json',
+          project: 'packages/*/{ts,js}config.json',

           // use an array
           project: [
             'packages/module-a/tsconfig.json',
-            'packages/module-b/tsconfig.json',
+            'packages/module-b/jsconfig.json',
           ],

           // use an array of glob patterns
           project: [
             'packages/*/tsconfig.json',
-            'other-packages/*/tsconfig.json',
+            'other-packages/*/jsconfig.json',
           ],

-          // use <root>/jsconfig.json
-          project: 'jsconfig.json',
         }),
       ],
     },